microsoft/code-with-engineering-playbook/design-reviews/readme.md

 #### Feature/story design review

-- Design design for complex features or stories
+- Design for complex features or stories
 - Will reuse deployment, security and other characteristics defined within game plan or milestone
 - May require new libraries, OSS or patterns to accomplish goals